Economy of Ukraine: 2000 to 2014

-Post-Euromaidan: 2014 to present
+Post-Euromaidan: 2014 to 2022

 Due to the loss of Ukraine's largest trading partner, Russia, over the annexation of Crimea in March 2014, and exacerbated by the war in Donbas which started in April 2014 Ukraine's economy shrank by 6.8% in 2014.
 It had been expected to decline by 8%.
 A Ukrainian government report stated early in February 2016 that Ukraine's economy had shrunk by 10.4% in 2015.
 For 2015, the National Bank of Ukraine had expected a further decline of 11.6%, and the World Bank anticipated a 12% shrinkage.
 The World Bank forecast growth of 1% in 2016.

 Early in February 2014, the National Bank of Ukraine changed the hryvnia into a fluctuating/floating currency in an attempt to meet IMF requirements and to try to enforce a stable price for the currency in the Forex market.
 In 2014 and 2015, the hryvnia lost about 70% of its value against the U.S. dollar.

 The IMF agreed to a four-year loan programme worth about $17.5 billion in eight tranches over 2015 and 2016, subject to conditions which involved economic reforms.
 However, due to lack of progress on reforms, only two tranches worth $6.7 billion were paid in 2015.
 A third tranche of $1.7 billion was provisionally scheduled in June 2016 subject to the bringing into law of 19 further reform measures.
 Some western analysts believed that large foreign loans were not encouraging reform, but enabling the corrupt extraction of funds out of the country.

 Since December 2015, Ukraine has refused to pay and hence de facto defaults on a $3 billion debt payment to Russia that formed part of a December 2013 Ukrainian–Russian action plan.

 The turnover of retail trade in Ukraine in 2014 shrank by 8.6% (from 2013) and shrank by 20.7% in 2015 (from 2014).
 Ukraine saw a 30.9% decline in exports in 2015, mainly because of a sharp decline in production output in Donetsk Oblast and in Luhansk Oblast (the two regions of the Donbas).
 These two regions were responsible for 40.6% of the total export-decline rate.
 Before the war they had been two of the more industrial oblasts of Ukraine.

 According to the Ministry of Economic Development and Trade, Ukraine had a surplus in its balance of payments in January–November 2015 of $566 million and has had a trade deficit of $11.046 billion during the same period in 2014.
 On 31 December 2015, Ukraine's public debt stood at 79% of its GDP.
 It had shrunk $4.324 billion in 2015 to end up at $65.488 billion.
 But calculated in hryvnia, the debt had grown by 42.78%.
 In 2015, the Ministry of Social Policy of Ukraine rated 20–25% of Ukrainian households as poor.